aniqabd/DataEng-TechTest/README.md

 This project includes an Automatic Speech Recognition (ASR) application designed to transcribe audio files.
 The setup involves running the ASR app locally using Docker, and a searchui application is also deployed on AWS.

 ## Submission files:
-- design.pdf is found in the deployment-design folder
+- design.pdf is found in the deployment-design folder.
-- essay.pdf is found in the root foler
+- essay.pdf is found in the root foler.

 ## Getting Started:
 These instructions will guide you through the process of setting up and running the ASR application for task 2 locally.
 A link is provided to access the searchui application on AWS.